d4rk007/RedGhost/README.md

 Function to wrap the "ls" command with payload to run payload everytime "ls" is run for persistence
 - Crontab
 Function to create cron job that downloads and runs payload every minute for persistence
+- GetRoot
+Function to try various methods to escalate privileges
 - Clearlogs
 Function to clear logs and make investigation with forensics difficult
 - MassInfoGrab